mja65/Emu68-Imager/docs/amigautilities.md

 ## Formatting of extra Work partitions

 If your SD Card is bigger than 100GB and you set up the Work: partition to be bigger than 101GB (the maximum PFS supports) then it will be split into additional partitions.
 The first partition named Work: is already formatted, but you will need to format the rest yourself.
-Just select the **Non Initialized** partition icon and on the right click Icons menu select Format disk, then follow the instructions and format the partition.
+Just select the **Non Initialised** partition icon and on the right click Icons menu select Format disk, then follow the instructions and format the partition.

 ---